Adult Children of Alcoholics

 It is, however, important to bear in mind that this is not a law without exceptions.
 Not all these adult children develop all the characteristics above.
 Also, some people may have one or a few of these characteristics, without being the child of an addict.

-Problems Associated with Growing Up Around Alcoholism
+Growing Up Around Alcoholism

 Some of the behavioral and physiological factors that increase a person’s risk for alcohol problems may be directly linked to genetics.
 Being a child of an alcoholic or having alcoholic family members places a person at greater risk for alcoholism.